shawnjburke/py_guide/README.rst

 ########################

 https://shawnjburke.github.io/py_guide/

 https://py-guide.readthedocs.io/en/latest/

-The docs are hosted with gitHub Pages, with html in the docs/ folder, powered by reStructured text markup in the data-source folder.
+The docs are hosted with gitHub Pages, with html in the docs/ folder, powered by reStructured text markup in the data_source folder.
 You can get to the root at `py_quide`.
 They are also mirrored on Read the Docs.

 ##########################
 Purpose of this Project